peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // 6
 ```

-Using `Function.bind` you can create a new function based on `add` that has the first argument `a` applied.
-The new function takes just one argument `b`.
-This technique is called [partial application](https://en.wikipedia.org/wiki/Partial_application).
+Using `Function.prototype.bind` you can partially apply `add` by giving it just the first argument `a`.
+The result is a new function that takes the remaining argument `b`.

 ```js
 const add = (a, b) => a + b